quantum-kite/kite/docs/background/spectral.md

 $\left\langle\left\langle\chi_{r, i}\right\rangle\right\rangle=0, \quad\left\langle\left\langle\chi_{r, i} \chi_{r^{\prime}, i^{\prime}}\right\rangle\right\rangle=0$ and $\left\langle\left\langle\chi_{r, i}^{*} \chi_{r^{\prime}, i^{\prime}}\right\rangle\right\rangle=\delta_{r, r^{\prime}} \delta_{i, i^{\prime}}$.
 The STE is extremely accurate for sparse matrices of large dimension (only a few random vectors are needed to converge to many decimal places), which allows substantial savings in computational time.
-For example, the evaluation of Chebyshev moments of the DOS function for a tight-binding model (where $D=N$, where $N$ is the total number of orbitals or sites in the lattice) requires a total number of operations scaling as
+For example, the evaluation of Chebyshev moments of the DOS function for a tight-binding model (where $D=N$, and $N$ is the total number of orbitals or sites in the lattice) requires a total number of operations scaling as

 <span id="eq-10">